 To make archiving your data and searching your insights more efficient you will need some kind of central, structured database.
 To make it searchable it’s important that you don’t save insights as full reports.
 Even if you give your reports appropriate tags for every piece of knowledge you discovered, you still have to face the problem that you have to search for pieces of information within the report.
 A more sensible approach is breaking up reports as much as possible and saving those smallest units of insight directly in your database.

 This approach is called atomic research.
 The so-called atomic units or basic units of research are discoveries that are supported by one or more pieces of proof and tagged accordingly.
 Units should describe the knowledge that hab been gained or “what did we learn?”.
-The evidence for the gained knowledge can consist of users’ opinions, behavior, survey results etc. Tags can describe characteristics of the user or product that has been tested as well as a description of what happened or of the event was positive or negative.
+The evidence for the gained knowledge can consist of users’ opinions, behavior, survey results, etc. Tags can describe characteristics of the user or product that has been tested as well as a description of what happened or of the event was positive or negative.

-The goal of Atomic R
+The goal of Atomic Research

 Atomic research is related to atomic design as well as the DIKW (Data, Information, Knowledge, Wisdom)-model.
 The DIKW-model assumes that decisions are made based on wisdom which is derived from knowledge.
 Knowledge is gained from information and the smallest unit of information is data.

-Atomic design uses modules which facilitate design processes.
+Atomic design uses modules that facilitate design processes.
 For example, when designing a website you don’t have to start from scratch every time but can compose designs from smaller units which can be flexibly combined and reused across projects and are more efficient in the long run.

 To sum it up, atomic research aims to gain insights from a number of small research results that can be combined freely.
 If you work this way, facts from different sources can back your assumptions and multiple assumptions can lead you to a conclusion.
-On top of that data and insights can be connected–for example based on similar or compatible tags.
+On top of that data and insights can be connected–for example, based on similar or compatible tags.
 Assumptions and conclusions become more valid as they are backed by a greater number of facts.

 Right now the ideal solution for storing, tagging and connecting atomic research data doesn’t seem to be available.
 However, if it existed, a system that lets you store research results in a searchable, collaborative way would enable companies to save a lot of time and money.